Marriage & Divorce

 Face to face like wall and axe

-Analyzing with game theory reveals the counterintuitive finding that the traditional family law system is a game best played with competitive, conflictual and dispute-oriented choices/strategies to reach substantially less than optimal outcomes.
+Game theory reveals the counterintuitive finding that the traditional family law system is a game best played with competitive, conflictual and dispute-oriented choices/strategies to reach substantially less than optimal outcomes.
 Anyone familiar with the Prisoners’ Dilemma will understand that a game can be set up so that rational people make self-defeating choices.
-In the next 10 blog postings, we will be analyzing, with game theory, the traditional family law system and revealing how it tricks people into making rational, but self-defeating choices.
+In the 10 Traps blog postings, we will be analyzing, with game theory, the traditional family law system and revealing how it traps people into making self-defeating choices.
 Professionals involved in traditional law intuitively know that there is something wrong with the way the system handles families in transition from intact marriage to separation.
-Game theory tells us what is wrong!
-Later blogs point in the direction of correction.
-Stay tuned!

 Share this entry